 With its 53,500 inhabitants, Bermuda became the most sparsely-populated country to win a medal at the Summer Games, thanks to Clarence Hill who won the bronze medal in boxing in the heavyweight category.

 Hockey was played on an artificial pitch for the first time.

 Women's events appeared in basketball, handball and rowing.

 Montreal 17 July 1976.
 Flags of the nations during the Olympic oath.

 Stéphane Préfontaine and Sandra Henderson (two athletes aged 16 and 15).

 Pierre Saint-Jean (weightlifting)

 Official Oath by:

-Maurice Forget (athletics)
+Maurice Forget (swimming)